syncfusion/blazor-docs/src/navigations/tabs/how-to/customize-selected-tab-styles.md

----
-title: "Customize selected tab styles"
-component: "Tabs"
-description: "This example demonstrates how to customize selected tab header styles in the Blazor Tab component."
----

 # Style Customization for active Item

 You can customize the style of tabs by overriding its header and active tab CSS classes.
 Define HTML string for adding animation and customizing the tab header and pass it to [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TabHeader.html#Syncfusion_Blazor_Navigations_TabHeader_Text) property.
 Now you can override the style using custom CSS classes added to the tab elements.